Tomek4861/UniversityTimetableOptimizer/README.md

 2. Select appropriate semester.
 3. Click `Add Course` and fill the Course ID.
-4. In the Dialog window you can blacklist groups - script will ignore them when creating a timetable.
-See [examples](#usage-example) for more details.
+4. In the Dialog window you can blacklist groups - the application will ignore them during timetable generation.
+See [Usage Example](#usage-example) for more details.
 5. Repeat steps 3-4 for all courses you want to add.
 6. Click the `Edit Travel Times` button.
 7. Fill travel times for all time ranges.
 For most cases you can set one for whole day.